-From swanky city-centre hotels in London, Paris and Berlin, to rustic guesthouses in the south of France and the Greek islands, the range of gay and gay-friendly accommodation that exists across Europe is huge.
-Gay travel has truly arrived - in the form of gay hotels.
+From swanky city-centre hotels in London, Paris and Berlin, to rustic guesthouses in the south of France and the Greek islands, the range of gay-only and gay-friendly accommodation that exists across Europe is huge.
+Our travel market has truly arrived - in the form of our very own hotels.

-Most of Europe's cities and resorts will have a good range of exclusively-gay hotels, B&Bs and guesthouses catering to those who really want to 'let their hair down' when they travel and be with like-minded gay holiday makers.
-But increasingly, with gay travel on the rise, mainstream hotels, bed and breakfasts and guesthouses in Europe are making their gay guests feel more comfortable.
-Hotels are less likely than they were to give gay couples two single beds.
-Concierges are more likely to know where the nearest gay bars are.
-And the attitudes of other non-gay guests to lesbian and gay guests is also more positive, as gay travel becomes more accepted.
+Most of Europe's cities and resorts will have a good range of exclusively-queer hotels, B&Bs and guesthouses catering to those who really want to 'let their hair down' when they travel and be with like-minded holiday makers.
+But increasingly, with this travel market on the rise, mainstream hotels, bed and breakfasts and guesthouses in Europe are making their non-straight guests feel more comfortable.
+Hotels are less likely than they were to give same-sex couples two single beds.
+Concierges are more likely to know where the nearest bars are.
+And the attitudes of straight guests is also more positive, as gay travel becomes more accepted.

-That said, gay-only accommodation still remains quite popular.
-A lot of gay travellers seem to like to spend at least one of their holidays a year in the company of other gay men or women.
-Most of these exclusively gay properties are small.
-Except for the Hotel Axel chain (Barcelona and Berlin), most gay-only accommodation comprises of either guesthouses or B&Bs.
+That said, homo-only accommodation still remains quite popular.
+A lot of travellers seem to like to spend at least one of their holidays a year in the company of other like-minded men or women.
+Most of these exclusively-gay hotels are small.
+Except for the Hotel Axel chain (Barcelona and Berlin), most comprises of either guesthouses or B&Bs.
 And most are located along the Mediterranean - summer properties with pools dotted along the Spanish and Portuguese coasts, the Canary, Balearic and Greek islands, and along the southern coast of France.

-Finding gay-only hotels, guesthouses or B&Bs in city-centres can be more tricky.
-Thanks to the growth of gay travel in recent years, most of the hotels in the bigger cities are very gay-friendly, and offer more facilities than a small, gay-only property.
+Finding LGBT-only hotels, guesthouses or B&Bs in city-centres can be more tricky.
+Thanks to the growth of LGBT travel in recent years, most of the hotels in the bigger cities are very accepting, and offer more facilities than a small property.
 And in cities, location can be more important to Travellers who are probably not be hiring a car.
-You'll find good hotels close to all of the gay 'quarters' in Europe's big city centres (all of which are marked with rainbow-coloured pins on our property search map).
+You'll find good hotels close to all of the 'queer quarters' in Europe's big city centres (all of which are marked with rainbow-coloured pins on our property search map).